 The student will intern as an apprentice under the supervision of the aerobics instructor to develop skills and experience as an aerobics leader and instructor.
 Spring.

 Prerequisite: ESS 3209.
+One semester hour

 EXERCISE AND SPORT SCIENCE 3130.
 INIDVIDUAL AND DUAL ACTIVITIES.